Spring Garden Revival

 Tinley Park Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Tinley Park’s wetlands, streams, or conservation lands requires careful coordination with the local Environmental Commission.
-Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are highly susceptible to runoff when bare.
-During the spring dethatching window (April-May), be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For guidance on permits, seasonal restrictions, and best practices for sensitive sites, contact: Environmental Enhancement Commission
+Dethatching near Tinley Park’s wetlands, streams, and conservation lands requires careful coordination with the Environmental Enhancement Commission.
+Local ordinances typically mandate buffer zones of 10-25 feet around sensitive areas, and any work within these zones may require a permit and adherence to erosion control measures, especially given the high erodibility of exposed clay soils.
+Properties adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands are subject to additional oversight.
+During the spring dethatching window (April-May), residents and contractors must be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
+For guidance on compliance, buffer zone requirements, and permit applications, contact:

 16250 S. Oak Park Ave., Tinley Park, IL 60477